 IHA's Hydropower Sustainability Training Academy currently offers three professional training courses: certified user or accredited assessor training in the Hydropower Sustainability Tools, and training in the G-res Tool to evaluate greenhouse gas emissions.

 Develop the skills and knowledge required to become a certified user of the Hydropower Sustainability Tools.

-The 3-day Certified User Training covers the Hydropower Sustainability Tools, and how they are used to assess and improve the sustainability performance of hydropower projects.
+The Certified User Training looks at how the tools are used to assess and improve the sustainability performance of hydropower projects.

-Participants also review and analyse case studies from previous assessments, and engage in practical exercises designed to build their confidence around the assessment process and solidify their knowledge of sustainability measurement and good international industry practice.
+Participants review and analyse case studies, and engage in practical exercises to build their confidence around the assessment process and good international industry practice.

-On the last day of the training, participants complete a final exam to become officially certified by IHA as Certified Users of the Hydropower Sustainability Tools.
+At the end of the training, participants complete a final exam to become officially certified by IHA as Certified Users of the Hydropower Sustainability Tools.

-This three-day interactive training course has been designed to allow individuals with a basic knowledge of geographic information systems and reservoir GHG dynamics to independently use the GHG Reservoir (G-res) Tool and accurately interpret the results.
+This interactive training course is designed to allow individuals with a basic knowledge of geographic information systems and reservoir GHG dynamics to independently use the GHG Reservoir (G-res) Tool and accurately interpret the results.

-The course includes a scientific introduction to the tool and a step-by-step tutorial on using it, as well as training on case scenarios and results analysis.
-When the course is finished, participants will be accredited as certified G-res Tool users.
+The course includes a scientific introduction to the tool and a step-by-step tutorial on using it.
+The training also explores real case studies and teaches participants how to analyse emission results from their own reservoirs.
+Upon course completion, participants will be accredited as certified G-res Tool users.